 IAB signal

-To notify Google that RDP should be enabled using IAB's signal, insert the
+To notify Google that RDP should be enabled using IAB's signal, insert the key IABUSPrivacy_String as an extra parameter.
+Make sure that the string value you use is compliant with the IAB specification.

-final AdManagerAdRequest = AdManagerAdRequest(extras: {'IABUSPrivacy_String': 'iab string'});
+final AdManagerAdRequest = AdManagerAdRequest(extras: {'IABUSPrivacy_String': 'IAB_STRING'});

 Mediation